List of tallest buildings in Slovenia

 The list of tallest buildings in Slovenia ranks buildings in Slovenia by official height.
 The tallest building in Slovenia is currently the 89 m (292 ft) high Crystal Palace in Ljubljana, which stands 20 stories high.
 The tallest non-building structure in Slovenia is Trbovlje Chimney with a height of 364 metres.

 Tallest buildings

 This list ranks Slovenia's buildings that stand at least 50 m.
-Data source is emporis.com, unless otherwise noted.
+Data source is emporis.com, unless otherwise notes.

 Tallest proposed

 Data source is emporis.com, unless otherwise noted.